alinex/node-admin/doc/server/authentication.md

       base64UrlEncode(payload),
       secret)

 The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the message wasn't changed along the way.
+Only the server knows the secret so no one can make a valid JWT as the server itself and only accepts his own JWT.

+As an example, if the JWT is changed on the way to the client or back on the next action the server will reject.

 ## Setup the JWT payload